 How to access Alaska Lounges

 There are so many different ways to access Alaska Lounges, though there’s some fine print associated with some of the lounge entry options.
-Below I want to look at all the ways you can access Alaska Lounges, from first class tickets, to a membership, to a day pass, to a Priority Pass membership, to oneworld elite status.
+Below I want to look at all the ways you can access Alaska Lounges, from select first class tickets, to a membership, to a day pass, to a Priority Pass membership, to oneworld elite status.

-This applies to passengers who pay with cash or miles (in fare classes C, D, E, J, and I), though it excludes passengers who have upgraded (whether the upgrade is with miles, purchased, or complimentary based on elite status).
+Alaska’s complimentary lounge access policy applies to passengers who pay with cash or miles (in fare classes C, D, E, J, and I), though it excludes passengers who have upgraded (whether the upgrade is with miles, purchased, or complimentary based on elite status).
 Your flight must be operated by Alaska Airlines, so a codeshare flight on American Airlines wouldn’t qualify.